 Shamray donates fee towards new Steinway

-Outstanding pianist Konstantin Shamray will be doing more than just performing for Adelaide audiences at this Saturday's opening concert of the 2010 Evenings at Elder Hall Concert Series.
+Outstanding pianist Konstantin Shamray has done more than just perform for Adelaide audiences at the recent opening concert of the 2010 Evenings at Elder Hall Concert Series.

-Russian-born Shamray will be donating his performance fee to help the University of Adelaide's Elder Conservatorium of Music purchase a new Steinway grand piano.
+Russian-born Shamray has donated his performance fee to help the University of Adelaide's Elder Conservatorium of Music purchase a new Steinway grand piano.

 The Conservatorium of Music has been raising money since 2008 to purchase a new Steinway, which is due to arrive in Adelaide later this year.